squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

 These are caused by misbehaving Web clients attempting to use persistent connections.
 Squid-1.1 does not support persistent connections.

-== Does Squid work with NTLM Authentication? == [http://www.squid-cache.org/Versions/v2/2.5/ Version 2.5] supports Microsoft NTLM authentication to authenticate users accessing the proxy server itself (be it in a forward or reverse setup).
+== Does Squid work with NTLM Authentication? == [[http://www.squid-cache.org/Versions/v2/2.5/|Version 2.5]] supports Microsoft NTLM authentication to authenticate users accessing the proxy server itself (be it in a forward or reverse setup).
 See ../ProxyAuthentication for further details

-[http://www.squid-cache.org/Versions/v2/2.6/ Version 2.6] and onwards also support the kind of infrastructure that's needed to properly allow an user to authenticate against an NTLM-enabled webserver.
+[[http://www.squid-cache.org/Versions/v2/2.6/|Version 2.6]] and onwards also support the kind of infrastructure that's needed to properly allow an user to authenticate against an NTLM-enabled webserver.

-As NTLM authentication backends go, the real work is usually done by [http://www.samba.org/ Samba] on squid's behalf.
+As NTLM authentication backends go, the real work is usually done by [[http://www.samba.org/|Samba]] on squid's behalf.
 That being the case, Squid supports any authentication backend supported by Samba, including Samba itself and MS Windows 3.51 and onwards Domain Controllers.

 NTLM for HTTP is, however, an horrible example of an authentication protocol, and we recommend to avoid using it in favour of saner and standard-sanctioned alternatives such as Digest.